Tooth Extraction: Procedure, Risks And Recovery

 In order to tell whether the person should temporarily switch to a different blood thinner or stop taking this type of medication, the surgeon may need to see the results of a recent blood test.

-Typically, people do not need to stop taking blood thinners prior to tooth extractions.
+Typically, people do not need to stop taking blood thinners prior to extractions.
 Anyone considering stopping this treatment should consult or expert dentist or physician first.

 For example, they may do so to treat dental infections with widespread symptoms, such as a fever or malaise, along with local oral swelling.